JoshAlexis/products-list/README.md

 `Factory` creates differents DOMElements used by the `UI` class.

-`UI` adds elements to the list of products and messages to the forms in case of a success or an error.
+`UI` add elements to the list of products and messages to the forms in case of a success or an error.

 `Store` is the class that makes the CRUD functions.

 `Animations` contains a simple animation when a product is deleted.

+`Seeder` is a class that generates products with random data using `Chance`.